visgl/deck.gl/docs/advanced/views.md

 # Views

-It can helpful to begin by thinking of a `View` essentially as a way to specify a rectangle on the screen specifying where your data should be displayed, together with certain "camera parameters" specifying how your data should be "projected".
+> View classes are a recent addition to deck.gl.
+We are still refining the documentation.

+View classes can be thought of as "descriptors" that specify **where** and **how** deck.gl should draw.

+However, the view does not specify **what** should be drawn, e.g. the "position" that should be displayed.
+This information needs to be provided separately to deck.gl in the form of one or more "view state" objects.
+Also a `View` has no knowledge of the actual size of the deck.gl "canvas".
+Instead, it contains relative sizes that adapt to the current size of the canvas.

+The particular `View` subclass chosen defines how deck.gl layers will be rendered.
+The set of view state parameters that will be used varies between Views.

-Note that if no `View` is specified, deck.gl will automatically create a `MapView` that fills the whole canvas, so basic geospatial applications often do not have to specify any `View`s.
+> Note that if no `View` is specified, deck.gl will automatically create a `MapView` that fills the whole canvas, so basic geospatial applications often do not have to specify any `View`s.

+To summarize:

+A `View` instance defines

+* How deck.gl layers will be rendered (`MapView`, `FirstPersonView`) etc.
+* Which `viewState` parameters will be used.

+A `View` instance contains

+* a (relative) rectangle on the screen specifying where your data should be displayed, together with
+* certain "camera parameters" specifying how your data should be "projected".

+A `View` instance does not contain

+* the current size of the deck.gl canvas (screen)
+* the actual `viewState`, i.e. the "world" position that should be displayed in the view.

+The `viewState` prop is typically provided to the main `Deck` or `DeckGL` classes.
+These classes automatically combine `viewState` with `View` instances when required.

+deck.gl allows multiple views to be specified, allowing the application to divide the screen into multiple similar or diffenrent views.
+These views can be synchronized or separately controlled by the user or the application.

+Finally, the React version of deck.gl can automatically position other components, such as base maps and labels, relative to `View` instances.

 ## What is in a View?

 A view specifies

-* an `id`
-* relative extents (x, y, width, height)
+* An `id`, which is used not only for debugging but to e.g. position base components relative to views.
+* Relative extents (`x`, `y`, `width`, `height`).
+These are typically specified in "CSS-like" percentage strings, e.g. `width: '50%'`.
-* projection mode and parameters (e.g. perspective vs. orthographic)
+* Projection mode parameters (e.g. perspective vs. orthographic)

 ## Choosing a View